 No guide about potato growing would be complete without a section about aftercare and harvesting.

 As the potatoes come up, it’s important to keep covering up the shoots.
-This is called “earthing up” or hilling the potatoes, which is the main part of potato growing.
-A mound is created over the growing stems which protects them from frost but stops potatoes from growing near the surface, turning green from sun exposure.
+This is called “earthing up” or hilling the potatoes, which is the main part of growing potatoes.

 This earthing up process should continue until all frost has passed.

 Weeding is important in the first 4-6 weeks of growth to prevent established weeds taking over the potatoes.
-After six weeks very little weeding is required.
+After six weeks, very little weeding is required.

 In dry weather, you need to keep your potato plants well waters, especially once the tubers have started to form.
 But don’t overwater them, as this could cause the tubers to rot and you will lose your crops.